jonbig/Data_Science_Portfolio/data_visualization_projects/local_candidate_dashboard/README.md

 **District Locator**

 Since this is a shapefile, we will connect it to Tableau directly.
 We will define a one to many relationship with the other tables based on the district field.
 This is similar to a SQL join on the district field, but using tableau's relationship function allows us to keep the shapefile intact.
 Lastly, we will add a filter that allows the voter to select betwen displaying the Colorado House Districts and the Colorado Senate Districts.
 The district locator will act as a filter for the remaining visualizations in this dashboard.
 For example, a voter uses the map to determine they live in Colorado House District 8, they simply click the district and the dashboard is automatically filtered to only display information (candidates etc) associated with House District 8.
+This means that each table will need to contain a districts field.

 **Candidate Info Table**